occopus/docs/sphinx/source/user/setup.rst

 ``components``

-    The components of the OCCO architecture that’s need to be built.
+    The components of the Occopus architecture that’s need to be built.

     ``cloudhandler``

     The ``CloudHandler`` instance (singleton) is a component responsible for interacting with the cloud interface (e.g. EC2, Nova, etc.) of the target cloud.
-One or multiple instances can be defined i.e. OCCO can deploy infrastructures containing resources from more than one cloud.
+One or multiple instances can be defined i.e. Occopus can deploy infrastructures containing resources from more than one cloud.
 A multi-vm configuration can be realised the following way:

     .. code::